flutter/plugins/packages/firebase_admob/README.md

 `BannerAd` and `InterstitialAd` objects can be disposed to free up plugin resources.
 Disposing a banner ad that's been shown removes it from the screen.
-Interstitial ads, however, can't be programatically removed from view.
+Interstitial ads, however, can't be programmatically removed from view.

 Banner and interstitial ads can be created with a `MobileAdEvent` listener.
 The listener can be used to detect when the ad has actually finished loading